H.R. 7296: SAVE America Act

 Why it matters

-To register for a federal election, you'd have to provide documentary proof that you're a U.S. citizen.
-The bill lists documents that could work, including a U.S. passport, some IDs that show citizenship or place of birth, or a government photo ID paired with records like a certified birth certificate, naturalization certificate, or Consular Report of Birth Abroad.
+To register, you'd have to provide documentary proof of citizenship.
+The bill lists what counts: a U.S. passport, a REAL ID that specifically indicates citizenship, a military ID paired with a service record showing U.S. birth, a government photo ID showing U.S. birth, or a government photo ID paired with documents like a certified birth certificate, naturalization certificate, or Consular Report of Birth Abroad.
+A standard driver's license alone wouldn't be enough.

 1